One significant aspect of self-publishing is that nothing is set in stone.

 Price is an easy fix.
-Look at titles that are selling in your genre and adjust your pricing accordingly.
+Look at titles that are selling in your genre and price your book accordingly.

 2. Your cover is not up to standard.

 Using a poor quality cover is probably the most common mistake made by new authors.